Nazi plunder: Effects of Nazi looting today

 Approximately 20 percent of the art in Europe was looted by the Nazis, and there are well over 100,000 items that have not been returned to their rightful owners.
 The majority of what is still missing includes everyday objects such as china, crystal, or silver.
 The extent to which looted art was taken was seen according to Spiegler as, "The Nazi art confiscation program has been called the greatest displacement of art in human history."
-At the end of World War II, "The United States Government has estimated that German forces and other Nazi agents before and during World War II had seized or coerced the sale of one fifth of all Western art then in existence, approximately a quarter of a million pieces of art."
-Because of such wide displacement of Nazi looted art from all over Europe, "to this day, some tens of thousands of artworks stolen by the Nazi's have still not been located."
+At the end of WWII, "The United States Government ... estimated that German forces and other Nazi agents before and during World War II had seized or coerced the sale of one fifth of all Western art then in existence, approximately a quarter of a million pieces of art."
+Because of such wide displacement of Nazi looted art from all over Europe, the locations of perhaps tens of thousands of plundered pieces remain at large.

 Some objects of great cultural significance remain missing, though how much has yet to be determined.
 This is a major issue for the art market, since legitimate organizations do not want to deal in objects with unclear ownership titles.
 Since the mid-1990s, after several books, magazines, and newspapers began exposing the subject to the general public, many dealers, auction houses, and museums have grown more careful about checking the provenance of objects that are available for purchase in case they are looted.
 Some museums in the US and elsewhere have agreed to check the provenance of works in their collections.

 In addition to the role of courts in determining restitution or compensation, some states have created official bodies for the consideration and resolution of claims.
 In the UK, the Spoliation Advisory Panel advises the Department for Culture, Media and Sport on such claims.
 IFAR, a not-for-profit educational and research organization, maintains a database of looted art.

 In 2013, the Canadian government created the Holocaust-era Provenance Research and Best-Practice Guidelines Project, through which they are investigating the holdings of six art galleries in Canada.